optimajet/WorkflowEngineApi.NET/README.md

 - `lint-swagger.ps1` - Lints the OpenAPI specification generated at `/WorkflowApi/.swagger/swagger.yaml` using
   the `dshanley/vacuum` Docker image.
 - `Tests/run-tests.ps1` - Runs integration tests for the `WorkflowApi.Client.Tests` project.
 Ensure Docker is installed and running before executing.
+Has a `-Providers` parameter to specify the list of providers to test.
 - `Tests/create-containers.ps1` - Creates Docker containers for integration testing in the `WorkflowApi.Client.Tests`
   project.
 Ensure Docker is installed and running before executing.
+Has a `-Providers` parameter to specify the list of providers to test.
 - `Tests/remove-containers.ps1` - Removes containers created by the previous script.
+Ensure Docker is installed and running before executing.
+Has a `-Providers` parameter to specify the list of providers to remove.
 - `Tests/containers.json` - Configuration for the created containers.

 ## Details